goodshuffle/goodshuffle-developer-site/content/docs/components/item-gallery.md

 ### tags

 Display a list of items with the tag(s).
-Will be overriden by searching or picking a category.
+Will be overriden by searching, filtering or picking a category.

 [Learn more about how to use tags]({{< relref "./item-list.md#tags" >}}).